TysonAndre/LanguageServer-phan-neovim/README.md

 " call plug#begin('~/.local/share/nvim/plugged')

 " Note: this may need to be 'composer.phar update', or contain the full path to composer.phar.
-Plug 'TysonAndre/LanguageServer-phan-neovim',  {'do': 'composer update'}
+" To update the language server this vim plugin installs, run `:PlugUpdate!
+LanguageServer-phan-neovim` Plug 'TysonAndre/LanguageServer-phan-neovim',  {'do': 'composer update'}
 " Currently, the Phan Language Server only works with a single directory, " and that directory must be manually configured.